PC-Admin/matrix-moderation-tool/README.md

 - https://github.com/matrix-org/synapse/blob/master/docs/admin_api/delete_group.md
 2) Add fully automated (should just return a web link and decryption password) reporting functions for users:
 - Description of why the report was made (what happened), include key information
-- User's ID - DONE
-- Whois Data - DONE
-- Account Data - DONE
-- Query Data - DONE
-- Pushers List - DONE
-- IPs + ipinfo Data - DONE
-- List of the rooms the user is participating in, divided into 1:1 conversations and larger rooms - DONE
 - Any other usernames associated with that IP
 - Timestamp for when illegal material was accessed
 - Description of report format and contents (to guide the reader)
 - Collect state event dumps of recently read rooms as well (as they may have looked at other suss rooms recently)
 3) Have recommended rdlist function:
-- return a list of offending accounts and the tags they accessed (for creating incident_dict's)
+- return a list of offending accounts and the tags they accessed (for creating incident_dict's) - DONE
 - add the shadowban function to prevent members alerting others after mass shutdowns - DONE
 4) Only email reportID in incident report?
 5) Add a room report function to create a properly formatted report for rdlist